TimberCheck launched the WoodFlow™ app to help you know the wood flow of a product.

 Mystery wood and old ways

 Traditional methods have failed to reveal the origins of mystery wood.
-It used to be that a company’s claims of sustainability was sufficient information about the origin.
-Unfortunately, decades of greenwashing – company claims of sustainability without proof, or even when the opposite is the case – have eroded trust in such messaging.
+It used to be that a company’s claim of sustainability was sufficient information about the origin.
+Unfortunately, decades of greenwashing have eroded trust in such messaging.

 Likewise, labels by third-parties who claim to guarantee sustainable origins, fall short of such claims and have also been used as vehicles for greenwashing.
 As a result, trust in their ability to even guarantee legality is questioned by professional timber merchants.
 When asked can FSC labelled wood also be illegal wood, 44% of respondents answered yes.